Coronavirus: help and advice from the British Red Cross

 How can you give help and support others during the coronavirus pandemic?

-Whether you donate, volunteer or shop, your kindness makes such a difference to people affected by coronavirus in the UK and around the world.
+Whether you donate, learn how to help in emergencies or shop, your kindness makes a difference to people affected by coronavirus in the UK and worldwide.

 Supporting our coronavirus emergency appeal helps protect people in crisis around the world.